Adult Outpatient Services / 34 Park Street

-Interns placed in OPS receive intensive training in treating adults with serious mental illness in a community mental health setting.
-The role of the intern is to provide ongoing individual and group psychological services in the context of an interdisciplinary team.
+Fellows placed in OPS receive intensive training in treating adults with serious mental illness in a community mental health setting.
+The role of the fellow is to provide ongoing individual and group psychological services in the context of an interdisciplinary team.

 While many individuals engaged in services are seen in long-term therapy, there are some opportunities for briefer, more focused interventions.
 Within the recovery model, a variety of modalities and theoretical models can be appropriate insofar as they work to assist the client in moving toward his or her goals and are focused on collaboration with the client.